Entropy of embedded surfaces in quasi-fuchsian manifolds: Quasi-Fuchsian case

 The convergence of $P(s)$ is independent of $x$ and $y$ by the triangle inequality.
 It converges for $s> \delta(\G)$ and diverges for $s<\delta(\G)$.
 If the action is cocompact, $\delta (\G) = h(g)$ and the series diverges at $h(g)$.
 Then we define the probability measure

-By compactness of the set of probability measures on $X(\infty)$, we obtain a measure on $X(\infty)$ by taking a weak limit of a sequence $\mu^g_{p,x} (s_n)$\footnote{It is a classical result of Sullivan that there is in fact a unique limit, up to normalization.}
+By compactness of the set of probability measures on $X(\infty)$, we obtain a measure on $X(\infty)$ by taking a weak limit of a sequence $\mu^g_{p,x} (s_n)$\footnote{It is a classical result of Sullivan that there is in fact a unique limit, up to normalization.
+It is equivalen tto the ergodicity of Bowen-Margulis measure \cite[Chapter 1]{roblin2003ergodicite}}

 It is supported on the accumulation points of $G$, that is to say the limit set.